intellij-dlanguage/intellij-dlanguage/README.md

 ## Latest Updates

-* July 2017 - v1.13 is about to be released and will likely be the last version to support IntelliJ 2017.1.*, future releases will be for IntelliJ 2017.2 and above
+* July 2017 - v1.13 is about to be released and will add support for IntelliJ 2017.2
 * March 2017 – Released v1.12 to add compatibility with IntelliJ 2017.1 (#139)
 * December 2016 – v1.11 of the plugin adds compatibility with IntelliJ 2016.3.
 * 9th January 2016 – Fixed some bugs and working towards getting more of the IntelliJ features working.